 Foundations

 The expected time of completion of the degree is four years for full-time students.
-The IDSR PhD degree is granted once the Program confirms that all Program requirements have been met and once the dissertation is formally approved by the University.
+The IDSR PhD degree is granted once the program confirms that all requirements have been met and the dissertation is formally approved by the School of Graduate Studies.

 The course requirements for the PhD degree in IDSR are the following: